-Overall, SUSD performance results for all students and for specific student groups, including our unduplicated population, show that improvement is needed for various student groups.
+Overall, SUSD performance results for all students and for specific student groups, including our unduplicated population (English learner, low-income, foster youth), show that improvement is needed for various student groups.
 Data from the 2022 California School Dashboard and other state reporting showed performance gaps between student groups.